silent-quadrant/chrome-extension/README.md

 ## What is Silent Quadrant Password Protection?

 Silent Quadrant Password Protection is an extension that you can drop into any web page which dramatically improves the security of users accessing your website.
-This extension works on Chrome and Firefox.
+This extension works on Chrome, Firefox and Microsoft Edge.

 Silent Quadrant Password Protection works by binding itself to all `input` elements on the page of type `email` or `password`.
 Whenever a user enters a new value into one of these